clearmatics/ion/README.md

 from research will be used to guide the project into a state which can fulfill a small but viable feature-set.

-# High Level Overview

-The reality is that as 'block-chain' gains wider adoption there will be even more commpeting standards and a wider collection of dispirate financial systems which will need to interoperate with each other.
-Emerging technologies have the potential to break the mould by tackling existing problems in more elegant ways and introducing new paradigms for integration and cross-system compatibility.

-Ion seeks to explore the following topics:

- * Trust relationships and the nature of security

- * Cross-system cooperation and interoperability

- * Underpinning requirements for finance applications

- * Overcoming the limitations of existing protocols

- * Points of integration and common use cases

-Ultimately one recognition is that compatibility with the rest of the ecosystem - be it the existing one or future expected one - is necessary to a greater or lesser extent for the percieved benefits of block-chain technology to be realised.

-## Summary of Findings

 Research started by identifying types of cross-chain transactions and the general challenges encountered when settling financial transactions, and then progressed to reviewing research to identify patterns and technologies to create prototypes and specify methods which can meet new requirements as they were